thanhdo1991/d8-theming-guide/drupal-base-themes-stable-and-classy.md

 It provides minimal markup and a small handful of CSS classes.

-When not use key base theme on _info.yml_ file, Stable will be used
+When not use key base theme on _info.yml_ file, Stable will be used.

+The intent is that this Stable base theme will be used as a backwards compatibility layer protecting your theme against changes to core's markup and styling.